|

 of the pot has good drainage (use broken clay pot on the base of the

-pot) and fill in with normal potting compost.
+pot) and fill in with a loam based potting compost such as John Innes.
+This will

 regularly (every fortnight) during the summer growing period.
 In early